 However, when investigators requested further bank and superannuation records, they did not match with the original documents.

 In court, Dagher admitted the reason for the inconsistency in the documents is that he had deliberately falsified them.

-The breaches occurred in 2016, but if they had happened after September 2017, Mr Dagher and his company would have faced even higher penalties because that’s when laws were tightened and sanctions significantly increased to protect vulnerable workers.
+The breaches occurred in 2016, however, if they happened after September 2017, Dagher would have faced much higher penalties.

-Under the changes, operators caught falsifying wage and time records can now face criminal prosecution.
+Under the changes, operators caught falsifying wage and time records can face criminal prosecution.

 Doesn’t deserve to be in business

-To connect with us, please follow us on:
+To connect with us, please follow us on